zaiisao/Documentation/en/Signaling/product_signaling.md

 title: Agora Signaling Overview
 description:
 platform: All Platforms
-updatedAt: Wed Nov 14 2018 21:13:10 GMT+0000 (UTC)
+updatedAt: Wed Nov 14 2018 21:13:15 GMT+0000 (UTC)
 ---
 # Agora Signaling Overview
-Agora Signaling SDK is based on TCP protocal.
-It provides stable message channel enabling you to implement real-time senerio.
+The Agora Signaling SDK is based on the TCP protocol and provides a stable messaging channel for you to implement real-time communication scenarios.

 ## Functions

-Agora Signaling SDK provides the following functions:
+The Agora Signaling SDK provides the following functions:

--   1 on 1 message
+-   1-on-1 messages.

--   CHannel message
+-   Channel messages.

--   Get user attributes
+-   Gets the user attributes

--   Get channel attributes
+-   Gets the channel attributes

--   Get the user list of the channel
+-   Gets the user list of the channel

 ## Applications

-Agora Signlaing SDK is useful in the following scenerios:
+The Agora Signaling SDK can be used in the following scenarios:

--   Broadcast
+-   Broadcasting
     -   Comment streams
     -   Chatroom

-    -   Gifts, likes
+    -   Gifting, likes
     -   Maintenance of the live room status

-    -   Channel list
+    -   Channel lists
     -   Access control
 -   Social

-    -   Private chat message
+    -   Private chat messages

-    -   Group message
+    -   Group messages

-    -   Voice/Video Call Invitation Instructions
+    -   Voice/Video call invitation instructions
 -   Education
     -   Class group message
     -   Private chat message
     -   Whiteboard

-    -   Authority management \(reward, raise hand, like\)
+    -   Authority management \(reward, raising a hand, like\)
 -   Games

-    -   Game sync
+    -   Gaming synchronization
 -   Call Center

-    -   Compatible with SIP protocol
+    -   Compatible with the SIP protocol
 -   IoT

-    -   Control message
+    -   Control messages

 ## Features

 The Agora Signaling SDK provides the following features:

 -   High concurrency

-    -   Support a million concurrents in a single channel
+    -   Supports concurrently sending a single channel a million times
 -   High reliability

-    -   Service availability 99.999%
+    -   Service availability at 99.999%
 -   Low latency

-    -   Average delay of 100ms
+    -   Average delay of 100 ms
 -   Compatibility

-    -   Support multiple platforms such as iOS, Android, macOS, windows, Linux, applets, browsers, etc.
+    -   Supports multiple platforms such as iOS, Android, macOS, windows, Linux, applets, and web browsers.

-    -   Support java, C++ server side
+    -   Supports Java, C++ on the server side

 ## References

 -   [Quickstart Guides](../../en/Quickstart%20Guide/signal_android-1.md) on how to deploy and use the Agora Signaling SDK, to complete various tasks, such as sending text messages and making a call.

--   [API Reference](../../en/API%20Reference/signal_android.md) lists various APIs to call and their functions when using the Agora Signaling SDK.
+-   [API Reference](../../en/API%20Reference/signal_android.md) lists the API methods of the Agora Signaling SDK.